 (2) Without limiting section 25, a commission may enter into a transaction, contract or arrangement under subsection (1) only with the approval of the Minister and subject to any conditions attached to that approval.

-[Section 40 amended by No. 14 of 1996 s.
+[Section 40 amended: No. 14 of 1996 s.
 4.]

 41. Registration of documents